 8. Become aware of how long it takes to attentively read different kinds of material, and set realistic targets about how much you can read in a set amount of time.
 Every course or source may be different.

-9. Increase your reading efficiency by identifying your purpose for reading (e.g., skimming for the big picture, reading for understanding) and learning the new vocabulary.
+9. Increase your reading efficiency by identifying your purpose for reading (e.g., skimming for the gist, reading for understanding) and learning the new vocabulary.

 10. Develop the habit of reading.
 Allocate regular time for each course.